CE-Civil Engineering

 Water requirements; wastewater characteristics.
 Hydraulics and design of sewers; distribution, and reuse of water.
 Development of water supplies; design considerations.

 CE 530L.
-Water Supply and Drainage Lab.
+Water Supply/Drainage Design Laboratory.
 0 Hours.

 The laboratory exercises are designed to assist the student in the investigation of water supply and drainage design including the analysis of water networks, pipe network design, storm-water and sewer collection network design, flow path visualization, hydraulic jump, flow over weirs, channel design, and basin modeling.
 Companion lab to CE 530 and must be taken concurrently.